Is your layover long enough?

 Is 1 hour enough at LAX with a terminal change?

 LAX's airport-standard domestic-to-domestic MCT is 70 minutes.
-Most inter-terminal transfers require a landside walk or shuttle and full TSA re-screening (10-25 min transfer + 15-35 min TSA).
+Since the 2023 modernization the terminals are linked by a continuous post-security path (Terminal 1 through Terminal 8 plus TBIT), so a domestic terminal change stays airside with no TSA re-screen, but the walk is long, up to about 2 miles end to end.
 At 60 minutes for a terminal change you are 10 minutes under the published floor, so airlines will not sell it on a single ticket and a self-transfer is risky.
-The airside T4-TBIT and T6-T7/8 connectors are the only exceptions.

 Is 45 minutes enough at DEN domestic?